intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

-# SYCL(TM) Proposal: New device descriptors for Intel GPUs
+# SYCL(TM) Proposal: Intel's Extensions for Device Information

 **IMPORTANT**: This specification is a draft.